 10. It may have seemed this relationship was like a "waste of time" but in changing your perspective, it can also be an incredible learning experience.
 You now have the agency to create stronger boundaries and learn more about your values as a result of this experience.
 As a survivor, you've seen the dark side of humanity and what people are capable of.
 You've recognized the value of using your time wisely after you've exhausted it with someone unworthy.
 With this newfound knowledge, you are no longer naive to the fact that there are emotional predators out there.
 Most importantly, you can share your story to help and empower other survivors.
 I know I did, and you can too.

 Shahida Arabi is a graduate of Columbia University graduate school and the author of The Smart Girl’s Guide to Self-Care, a bestselling Kindle book also available in print.
-She is also the author of Becoming the Narcissist's Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself, which became a #1 Amazon Bestseller upon its pre-order release.
+She is also the author of Becoming the Narcissist's Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself, which has been a #1 Amazon Bestseller in personality disorders for over twelve consecutive months.
 She studied Psychology and English Literature as an undergraduate at NYU, where she graduated summa cum laude.
 Her interests include psychology, sociology, education, gender studies and mental health advocacy.
 You can check out her new blog, Self-Care Haven, for topics related to mindfulness, mental health, narcissistic abuse and recovery from emotional trauma, like her page on Facebook, and subscribe to her YouTube Channel.